 "Noah, a man of the soil, proceeded to plant a vineyard.
 When he drank some of its wine, he became drunk and lay uncovered inside his tent.
 Ham the father of Canaan saw his father nakedness and told his two brothers outside." -- Genesis 9:20-22

-Now instead of Ham covering up his father and disciplining Canaan for his mischief, he too participated in the embarrassment of his father Noah, by going to get his two brothers so they too, could see their father in a confound situation.
-But know that when the brothers get there, they quickly covered up their father's nakedness, and immediately put an end to Noah's embarrassment.
+Now instead of Ham covering up his father, and disciplining Canaan for his mischief, he too participated in the embarrassment of his father Noah, by going to get his two brothers, so they too, could see their father in a embarrassing situation.
+But when Ham's other two brothers get there, they quickly covered up their father's nakedness, and immediately put an end to their father's embarrassment.

-Now like I stated earlier, some could toss around the notion that this curse was perhaps, too harsh?
+Now like I stated earlier, some could toss around the notion that this curse was perhaps, too harsh.
 Now personally, I don't think that I would ever be in a position to question God, or His actions.
-For one must remember, that God had just destroyed the world, because of the constant evil and corrupt intentions and practices that mankind had adopted, and eventually became slaves of.
-And to have this type of behavior at such an early stage of the new natural world, wouldn't have served it well, or humanity.
+For one must remember, God had just destroyed the world, because of the constant evil, and corrupt intentions and practices that mankind had adopted, in which, they would eventually became slaves of.
+And to have this type of behavior being displayed, at such an early stage of the new natural world, wouldn't have served it well, or humanity.

-Also know that God also blessed Noah with longevity, being that he lived twenty years longer than Adam, and just nineteen years less than Methuselah, who was the longest living human that's been recorded from within the Sacred Scriptures.
+Also know that God also blessed Noah with longevity, being that he lived twenty years longer than Adam, and just nineteen years less than Methuselah.
+Remember that Methuselah is the longest living human that's been recorded from within the Sacred Scriptures.

 In the next Bible Study Online Article:

-Okay, so now as we begin to move forward, we'll learn that Noah's sons would begin to build their very own families.
-In the next article, we'll take a closer look at their family tree (so to speak.)
+Okay, as we begin to move forward, we'll learn in the next article, when it comes to Noah's sons, beginning to build their very own families.
+So we'll take a closer look, at their family tree (so to speak.)

 May God blessings be upon you, and thank you for your support